phispecht/Streaming-App/README.md

 # Streaming-App

-An app that allows to search for movies giving back some more details including a trailer of the film the user is searching for.
+In this app the user can search for movies.
+The search results contain more details of the movie including trailers.

 ## Usage